Microphone Check 1, 2..

 Will Robo Calls End?!

 Its become an epidemic - robot calls.
-Enough is enough; you've forced my hand.
+Enough is enough!
 I am willing to turn my cell phone off for the duration of the day just so that you all become acquainted to my automated voicemail greeting.
-Did you honestly think you could fool me (us) disguising your numbers with 'local area codes?'
+Did you honestly think you could fool me (us) by disguising your numbers with 'local area codes?'
 Do you think I was born yesterday?!
 Fools.

 Maybe our Government will crack down on this, just like they've elected to crack down on (fill in the blank).
 Then again, maybe not.
 But you guys will continue to get rejected as long as I own a cellular device - which won't be long.